J-Michielsen/bibliotheek/kristofm-over-css3-layout.md

 IT3 - micro-cursus 1: layout

+CSS evolve to the increasingly complex language it is today

+From the very beginning of CSS, there has been a giant, lay- out-shaped hole at its center. table float 'clear' positioning hacking our way to layouts with floats
+Flexbox came first / upending what we think about layout Now => grid layout

 Multi-column layout

 This module is the most mature and has the most browser support of all the modules I will cover in this book so is a great place to start our exploration of all that is new in CSS layout.